hyun-woo-oh/DL-Sort-Generator/README.md

   - You can simply install this using apt-get: ```apt install gtkwave```

 ### Generating SystemVerilog RTL with Chisel
-If you are new to Chisel and requires further information, please refer to [this](https://github.com/chipsalliance/chisel) repository.
+If you are new to Chisel and require further information, please refer to [this](https://github.com/chipsalliance/chisel) repository.

-To be started, you can simply use these codes in terminal to instantiate the DL-Sort.
+To start, you can simply use these codes in the terminal to instantiate the DL-Sort.

 ```bash
 git clone https://github.com/hyun-woo-oh/DL-Sort-Generator